-Instrument Panel, Leather, Vinyl, Other Plastic Surfaces, Low Gloss Paint Surfaces, and Natural Open Pore Wood Surfaces after cleaning and allow them to dry naturally.
-Never use heat, steam, or spot removers.
-Do not use cleaners that contain silicone or wax-based products.
-Cleaners containing these solvents can permanently change the appearance and feel of leather or soft trim, and are not recommended.
+Instrument Panel, Leather, Vinyl, Other Plastic Surfaces, Low Gloss Paint Surfaces, and Natural Open Pore Wood Surfaces containing these solvents can permanently change the appearance and feel of leather or soft trim, and are not recommended.

+Use a soft bristle brush to remove dust from knobs and crevices on the instrument cluster.
 Use a soft microfiber cloth dampened with water to remove dust and loose dirt.
-For a more thorough cleaning, use a soft microfiber cloth dampened with a mild soap solution.
+For a more thorough cleaning, use a soft microfiber cloth dampened with a mild soap and water solution.

 Soaking or saturating leather, especially perforated leather, as well as other interior surfaces, may cause permanent damage.
-Wipe excess moisture from these surfaces (Continued)
+Wipe excess moisture from these surfaces after cleaning and allow them to dry naturally.
+Never use heat, steam, or spot removers.
+Do not use liquids that contain alcohol or solvents on leather seats.
+Do not use cleaners that contain silicone or wax-based products.
+Cleaners